openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

 * Improved High Availability resiliency
 * Horizon password entry can be hidden

-Fuel 3.1 with Integrated graphical and command line controls
+Fuel 3.1 with Integrated Graphical and Command Line Controls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In earlier releases, Fuel was distributed as two packages – “Fuel Web” for graphical workflow, and “Fuel library” for command-line based manipulation.
+In earlier releases, Fuel was distributed as two packages – “Fuel Web” for graphical workflow, and “Fuel Library” for command-line based manipulation.
 Starting with this 3.1 release, we’ve integrated these two capabilities into a single offering, referred to simply as Fuel.
 If you used Fuel Web, you’ll see that capability along with its latest improvements to that capability in